-Melanoma Institute Australia has dozens of research projects going at any one time.
+Melanoma Institute Australia has many active research projects at any one time.
 These are just a few of note.

 - The Australian Melanoma Genome Project